-- Projects that use Federal funds or have a Federal nexus (e.g., USACE 404 permit) fall under Federal jurisdiction and are generally required to comply with National Environmental Policy Act (NEPA) and follow the Environmental Procedures Guidebooks (EPG).
-These blended projects that include Federal money shall be coordinated through Office of Environmental Services (OES) and follow with FHWA approvals. - Projects that are 100% TIA funded or TIA funded blended with State funds and are GDOT Let are required to follow the EPG and the Georgia Environmental Policy Act (GEPA) process.
+o Projects that are 100% TIA funded or TIA funded blended with State funds and are GDOT Let are required to follow the EPG and the GEPA process.
 The TIA PgM functions as GDOT OES for these projects and all coordination shall be through the TIA Office.
 The preparation of all environmental studies, GEPA documents (if project exceeds \$100 M), and applicable permits must comply with the procedures outlined in the GDOT EPG.
-The consultant will prepare all applicable environmental studies for the review and approval by the PgM and the GDOT TIA Administrator.
-The PgM will review all environmental applications prior to transmittal to the applicable resource agency.
-Additionally, the PgM will facilitate the purchase of all Section 404 Permit and/or BV mitigation credits on behalf of GDOT in coordination with OES.
-For GDOT Let projects all pre-construction environmental commitments must be obtained in order for the PgM to complete the environmental certification for Let (at least 11 weeks prior to the GDOT Let date).
-For projects that require a 404 Permit and/or BV, "Final Plans" must be submitted to PgM and discussion of schedule and status of "Final Plans"
+The consultant will conduct surveys and prepare all applicable environmental studies for the review and approval by the PgM and the GDOT TIA Administrator.
+The PgM will review all environmental documents and applications prior to transmittal to the applicable state or federal agencies.
+Additionally, the PgM will facilitate the purchase of all Section 404 Permit and/or BV mitigation credits on behalf of GDOT in coordination with OES (see Section 7.3.1 Environmental Permitting Mitigation).
+For GDOT Let projects all pre-construction environmental commitments must be completed in order for the PgM to complete the environmental certification for Let (at least 11 weeks prior to the